|

 Yellowfin

-Generally, tuna fish is quite expensive, but the yellowfin variant is a lot more economical.
+Generally, tuna is quite expensive, but yellowfin is more economical.
 It is also known as Ahi tuna and is often used in the raw form of sushi.
-It has a rich flavor profile that many people find they enjoy
+It has a rich flavor profile that many people enjoy

 Skipjack

 If you are trying tuna for the first time, I’d suggest you not try this.
 It is the fishiest of them all and has the highest fat content.
-Unlike the other varieties, it is a lot smaller in size and can be a bit on the expensive side as well.
+Unlike the other varieties, it is a lot smaller and can be more expensive.

 Health Benefits of Tuna

 Tuna is one of the healthiest fishes available.
-If you don’t enjoy the taste of meat and want to replace it with something just as good, tuna serves the purpose right.
+If you don’t enjoy the taste of meat and want to replace it with something just as good, tuna serves the purpose right, but just make sure you don’t eat too much each week to avoid mercury poisoning.

 Tuna is one of the best sources of Vitamin D and B12.
 It also has zinc, magnesium, iron, selenium, and phosphorus in it.
 The combination of vitamins and minerals enables better metabolism and prevents the risks of chronic diseases.

 Tuna has a high protein content in it.
-If you are trying to lose weight on a high-protein diet, this is your best bet.
+This is a good bet if you are trying to lose weight on a high-protein diet.
 It has a healthy blend of fatty acids too, which further regulate your metabolism, promoting weight loss.

 Tuna also reduces the risks of heart diseases, mostly by regulating cholesterol levels in the body.
 Healthy fatty acids promote heart function and reduce the chances of hypertension and chronic heart diseases.